fabiensanglard/chocolate_duke3D/README.md

 Windows: Use Visual Studio 2005 or Visual Studio 2012
 OS X: Use Xcode 4.0
-Linux: Use 'make' (.grp in working directory and with rw permissions)
+Linux: Use 'make' (.grp in binary working directory and with rw permissions)

 Background